arvindh-manian/scrape-top-games/README.md

 Note: Start and End year are both inclusive.

+Utilize the Tkinter GUI by running `python gui.py`
 ## Can I contribute?

 If there's any feature you want to add, start an Issue and a PR, and I'll check it and approve.